tayapro/gerbet-and-co/README.md

 The MoSCoW method was used to group tasks as follows:

 -   **Must Have** – Essential features required for the core functionality and successful delivery.
--   **Should Have** – High-value tasks that enhance the product but aren’t critical for launch.
+-   **Should Have** – High-value tasks that enhance the product but aren't critical for launch.
 -   **Could Have** – Nice-to-have features that provide added value but can be deferred.
--   **Won’t Have** – Tasks intentionally excluded from the current development cycle.
+-   **Won't Have** – Tasks intentionally excluded from the current development cycle.

 This structured approach ensured that key features were delivered first, while still making space for future enhancements to improve the user experience in later iterations.